Birmingham Public Schools Mission: By ensuring educational excellence, we challenge and inspire all learners to positively impact their world.

 Birmingham Public Schools is now accepting applications for guest educators - substitute teachers and substitute paraeducators!
 Applicants who wish to be considered for this position must register online with EduStaff and complete required new hire process.
 Register with EduStaff here.
 If you have additional questions, you may contact EduStaff directly at 1-877-97-GOEDU (46338).

 BPS has amazing students and staff!
-Take a quick look at a few of the amazing things they achieved in 2018-19:
+Take a quick look at a few of the amazing things they achieved: